cooolgamer/Custom-Homemenu-3DS/README.md

 ## Supported Versions:
 EUR/USA/JPN/KOR on Old/New 3DS/2DS on <= 11.15
 # What changed?
 What is modified?
 * Luma redshift support!
-Check the archive for luma Redshift! (that fix the eShop problem on USA region and you can still boot on Original Firmware wihout the custom homemenu of course), Luma redshift can be downloaded with Universal Updater.
+Check the archive for luma Redshift!
+(That fix the eShop problem on USA region and you can still boot on Original Firmware.
+Wihout the custom homemenu of course), Luma redshift can be downloaded with Universal Updater (recommended) or use the one in the archive (not updated).
 ## KOR region support:
 * Unlocked and translated homemenu management (translated with Yandex translate, it can be not accurate),
 * Badges section translated (you need to have badges to see it),